Pennsylvania: Politics

-In recent national elections since 1992, Pennsylvania had leaned Democrat.
-The state voted for the Democratic ticket for president in every election between 1992 and 2012.
-During the 2008 election campaign, a recruitment drive saw registered Democrats outnumber registered Republicans by 1.2 million.
-However, Pennsylvania has a history of electing Republican U.S. Senators.
+Despite voting for the Democratic ticket for president in every election between 1992 and 2012, Pennsylvania has a history of electing Republican U.S. senators.
 From 2009 to 2011, the state was represented by two Democratic senators for the first time since 1947 after Republican Senator Arlen Specter switched party affiliation.
 In 2010, Republicans recaptured a U.S. Senate seat and a majority of the state's congressional seats, control of both chambers of the state legislature, and the governorship.
 Democrats won back the governorship, however, four years later in the 2014 election.
 It was the first time since a governor became eligible for reelection that an incumbent governor had been defeated in a reelection bid.

-Historically, Democratic strength was concentrated in Philadelphia in the southeast, the Pittsburgh and Johnstown areas in the southwest, and Scranton/Wilkes-Barre in the northeast.
+Historically, Democratic strength was concentrated in Philadelphia in the southeast, the Pittsburgh, and Johnstown areas in the southwest, and Scranton and Wilkes-Barre in the northeast.
 Republican strength was concentrated in the Philadelphia suburbs and the more rural areas in the state's central, northeastern, and western portions, some of which have long been considered among the nation's most conservative areas.
-Since 1992, however, the Philadelphia suburbs have swung Democratic; the brand of Republicanism there was traditionally a moderate one.
-In the 21st century, however, Pittsburgh suburbs, which historically had been Democrat strongholds, have swung more Republican.
+Since 1992, however, the Philadelphia suburbs have swung Democratic; the brand of Republicanism there was traditionally moderate.
+In the 21st century, however, Pittsburgh suburbs, which historically had been Democratic strongholds, have swung more Republican.

-Democratic political consultant James Carville once pejoratively described Pennsylvania as "Philadelphia in the east, Pittsburgh in the west, and Alabama in the middle", suggesting that political power in the state was based in its two largest cities, which have been reliably Democrat, offset by the state's large rural power base, which has proven equally reliably Republican.
+Democratic political consultant James Carville once pejoratively described Pennsylvania as "Philadelphia in the east, Pittsburgh in the west, and Alabama in the middle", suggesting that political power in the state was based in its two largest cities, which have been reliably Democratic, offset by the state's large rural power base, which has proven equally reliably Republican.
 Political analysts and editorials refer to central Pennsylvania as the "T" in statewide elections.
-The state's three valleys (Delaware, Lehigh, and Wyoming Valleys) and Greater Pittsburgh generally vote Democrat, while the majority of the counties in the central part of the state vote Republican.
+The state's three valleys (Delaware, Lehigh, and Wyoming Valleys) and Greater Pittsburgh generally vote Democratic, while the majority of the counties in the central part of the state vote Republican.
 As a result, maps showing the results of statewide elections invariably form a shape that resembles a "T".

+Pennsylvania retains the death penalty, although there is currently a gubernatorial hold on executions.

 Federal representation

-Pennsylvania's two U.S. Senators are Bob Casey Jr. and John Fetterman, both of whom are Democrats.
-Casey would seek reelection in 2024 should he seek another term.
-Fetterman was elected in 2022 to succeed retiring Republican Pat Toomey.
+Pennsylvania's two U.S. senators are Republican Dave McCormick and Democrat John Fetterman.

 Pennsylvania has 17 seats in the U.S. House of Representatives as of 2023.